iaincollins/structured-data-testing-tool/README.md

 * Checks `<meta>` tags for specific tags and values.
 * Comes with build-in presets, which you can copy and extend.

-_This is a new project and is still at the proof of concept stage._
+_This is a new project and and the API is subject to change._

-This tool was made possible thanks to `web-auto-extractor` and `jmespath`.
+This tool was made possible thanks to [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).

 ## Install